jjuuaann/Android-Class/FireBase Expense Tracker/InClass09/README.txt

 Simple firebase expense tracker

-data stored in firebase and shown in listview
+data stored in firebase and shown in listview using fragments